panoramicdata/SideroLabs.Omni.Api/README.md

 ### Automated Release Process

-The project includes an automated release and tagging script that handles version management, testing, tagging, and optional NuGet publishing:
+The project includes an automated release and tagging script that handles version management, testing, tagging, and optional NuGet publishing with symbols:

 ```bash
 # Using PowerShell